AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-87-->

-*  {{ site.data.var.ee }} no longer throws an error if the price filter on the Category page does not contain a second value.
-Previously, {{ site.data.var.ee }} threw an exception in the log file.
+*  Adobe Commerce no longer throws an error if the price filter on the Category page does not contain a second value.
+Previously, Adobe Commerce threw an exception in the log file.

 ### ProductAlert

 <!--- MC-41917-->

 *  The new `product_alert` consumer improves the sending of customer alerts by creating queue messages, running the consumer, and improving execution time.
-Previously, {{ site.data.var.ee }} threw an out-of-memory exception when sending more than 100,000 product alerts. {{ site.data.var.ee }} also took more than 20 hours to send all alerts.
+Previously, Adobe Commerce threw an out-of-memory exception when sending more than 100,000 product alerts.
+Adobe Commerce also took more than 20 hours to send all alerts.

 ### Product video

 <!--- MC-42105-->

-*  {{ site.data.var.ee }} now enables the **Save** button and autocompletes fields when you enter an incomplete URL while adding a video (Admin **Catalog**  > **Products** > **Add Video**).
+*  Adobe Commerce now enables the **Save** button and autocompletes fields when you enter an incomplete URL while adding a video (Admin **Catalog**  > **Products** > **Add Video**).
 Previously, the **Save** button was disabled, and fields were not populated.

 ### Return Merchandise Authorizations (RMA)

 <!--- MC-42987-->

 *  The Admin Create Return Product grid now displays tax, including prices only for products that are configured to display tax with prices.
-Previously, {{ site.data.var.ee }} did not check the configuration display settings on the `tax/calculation/price_includes_tax` flag.
+Previously, Adobe Commerce did not check the configuration display settings on the `tax/calculation/price_includes_tax` flag.

 ### Reviews